Clarus Therapeutics Holdings Inc. (CRXT): Skating on Thin Ice? We Know the Answer

-Clarus Therapeutics Holdings Inc. (NASDAQ:CRXT) went down by -3.95% from its latest closing price compared to the recent 1-year high of $31.24.
-The company’s stock price has collected -31.52% of loss in the last five trading sessions.
+Clarus Therapeutics Holdings Inc. (NASDAQ:CRXT) went up by 31.95% from its latest closing price compared to the recent 1-year high of $31.24.
+The company’s stock price has collected 0.99% of gains in the last five trading sessions.
 Press Release reported on 09/28/21 that Lipocine Announces FDA Affirmation Of Class 1 NDA Resubmission For TLANDO(R)

 Is It Worth Investing in Clarus Therapeutics Holdings Inc. (NASDAQ :CRXT) Right Now?